sudarshansudarshan/aicamp/Oceanverse.md

 # Module 0
 1.Plot the points (2,3) and (6,9) and find the distance between them without using the formula for distance.
 2.Plot two vectors u=⟨3,−2⟩ and v=⟨−1,5⟩.
-3.Find the angle between them.
+3.Find the angle between them
 4.Construct a perpendicular bisector of a given segment whose end points are (0,6) and (6,0).
 5.Plot line y=3x.
 6.Graph the equation y=2x+3 over the interval [−5,5] and find the points where the graph intersects the x-axis and y-axis.